May 1 is the application deadline for a Summer Session internship or practicum.

 Pima Prevention Partnership Academy & High School (Tucson)

-Help create a new 7-12 library with emphasis on electronic materials and ebooks.
 Interns will help with collection development, work closely with students on research projects using electronic and traditional resources, and assist with cataloging new materials.
-Fingerprint clearance is required.
 Teaching or school library experience is preferred.
 Location is close to campus.
 Pima Prevention Partnership (PPP) is a nationally-recognized non-profit agency, which has been creating conditions for change among youths, families, institutions, and community groups since 1992.
 We operate charter schools for academically underperforming students, grades 6-12, in both Tucson and Phoenix.

 Arizona State Library, Archives and Public Records (Phoenix)

 The History and Archives Division is seeking interns to work on projects for some of the collections that contain audio/visual media.
 Possible projects include 1) creating a finding aid/inventory of Native American LP recordings, 2) work with one or more historically significant audio and film collections, such as the Mecham impeachment Senate tapes or the McFarland audi/film archives, 3) process several collections of electronic media.

 The Arizona State Library, Archives and Public Records actively encourages SIRLS internships.
 The Department is the state library agency and the statutorily designated manager of public records in Arizona ().
 An internship will be focused in one of the divisions listed below.
 The intern will participate in the regular work of the division and do a special project related to that division.
 The intern will also be given an orientation to all the other divisions in the department.
 Travel in Arizona might be expected.